Making Your Account More Secure: Introducing Two-Step Verification (2FA) for the Kasa App

 1) First, check your Spam or Junk folder.

 2) Next, ensure that you are using the correct email account.
-From the Kasa application, hit the in the top left and tap View Account
+From the Kasa application, Tap’Me’ on the bottom> View account

 3) Add TP-Link email address ' firstname.lastname@example.org ' into Whitelisted email senders or Safe Senders as this FAQ.